openstack-archive/anvil/docs/source/topics/gettingstarted.rst

 Simple setup!
 =============

-Made to be as simple as possible, but not to simple.
+Made to be as simple as possible, but not too simple.

 Prerequisites
 =============